maccoda/-rust-web-client-tutorial/README.md

 it as simple to follow through on your own but the initial usage for this is for a workshop style setting.

+The client we are going to construct is a Github one so that we are able to query the Rust repository.

 ## Intended Audience

 This workshop is intended for those with software background but no experience